cnrabaya/eew-pir-sensor-node/README.md

 This project, created for the EEE 192 course, implements a standalone sensor node using an STM32F411RE microcontroller.
 The system reads data from three Passive Infrared (PIR) sensors and uploads their status to a ThingSpeak channel using an ESP8266 Wi-Fi module.
 It serves as a practical example of an IoT device for remote monitoring.

-The application is built using the STM32 HAL libraries and is developed within the STM32CubeIDE environment.
+The application is developed within the STM32CubeIDE environment.
 It is heavily inspired by previous coursework from EEE 158.

 ## Features